mumblingdrunkard/mscs-thesis/src/modern-hardware-design/index.typ

 This way, the clock frequency can be increased because the longest path between flip-flops is shortened.

 Because of this retiming, it is often not necessary to be explicit about manually balancing logic between flip-flops.
-This means that it is possible to do complex, slow logic, then assign the result to a chain of flip-flops and let the retiming algorithm deal with balancing the timing of the circuit.
+It is possible to do complex, slow logic, then assign the result to a chain of flip-flops and let the retiming algorithm deal with balancing the timing of the circuit.

+Optimisations like these are only possible because the code conveys _intent_.
+The language standard does not require that each signal used by the programmer actually exists in the final implementation, only that the circuit behaves _as if_.
+I.e., behaviour is only required to be preserved at the inputs and outputs of the system.

 === Place and Route